climate action

 How can we fix the disproportionate impacts from climate change?

 The simple answer is to end all activities that perpetuate climate change.
-As I’ll explain later, Indigenous women and communities in the Global South have centuries worth of ecological knowledge on mitigating some aspects of climate damage and implementing environmental restoration.
+As I’ll explain later, indigenous women and communities in the Global South have centuries worth of ecological knowledge on mitigating some aspects of climate damage and implementing environmental restoration.
 In an equal spirit of partnership and cooperation, perhaps we can combine this traditional, organic and resourceful knowledge with modern technology for broader application to prevent, solve or restore some of the environmental damage.
 In any case, here are several more suggestions:

 1. Imminent zero emission targets